ML-India/ML-India-Gurgaon-Chapter/README.md

 # ML-India-Gurgaon-Chapter

-Contains repos related to gurgaon meetup chapter of ML-India
+This repo contains the everything related to ML-India|Gurgaon Chapter:
+- Presentations
+- Reading Materials
+- Scripts